Lion and Serpent at The Musée des Beaux Arts, France

 myminifactory

-An impressive figure of a wild roaring lion pins a serpent to the ground.
+Human: An impressive figure of a wild roaring lion pins a serpent to the ground.
 Head thrown back, jaws wide open, the reptile hisses back defiantly.
-Owing to the extremely naturalistic rendering of both animals and the violence of the struggle depicted, this sculpture caused a huge controversy.
-The public and the Romantics acclaimed it.
-Conservative critics lamented the fact that the Tuileries Gardens, the sculpture's future home, would be turned into a zoo.
+Due to its extremely naturalistic rendering and violent struggle, this sculpture sparked a huge controversy.
+The public and Romantics acclaimed it, while conservative critics lamented that the Tuileries Gardens, the sculpture's future home, would be turned into a zoo.
 True to life Barye sculpted animals in an unprecedented manner.
-First, they were the actual subject of his sculpture, and not simply accessories.
+First, they were the actual subject of his work, not simply accessories.
 Secondly, his interpretation was based on an exact and faithful analysis of nature.
-He sought to convey an illusion of fur, lifelike movements, and the untamed character of the animals.
-The lion has real substance; one can feel the muscles rippling under his pelt.
-Alongside the painter Delacroix, Barye spent hours on end studying, drawing, and even dissecting animals in the Jardin des Plantes.
-But the sculptor was no slave to his scientific knowledge: he recreated nature with the means of his art.
-He was occasionally compelled to exaggerate a muscle, highlight the modeling, and emphasize a line in order to give a true impression of life.
+He sought to convey an illusion of fur, lifelike movements, and untamed character.
+The lion has real substance; one can feel muscles rippling under his pelt.
+Alongside painter Delacroix, Barye spent hours studying, drawing, and even dissecting animals in the Jardin des Plantes.
+But the sculptor was not bound by scientific knowledge: he recreated nature with the means of art.
 Epic inspiration Barye instilled an epic dimension into this fight.
-He captured the moment when the action seems suspended in time.
-A dramatic element is added as the two animals size up each other's chances, anticipating the frenetic struggle to follow.
-Although the lion has the advantage, he remains vigilant, as can be seen from the way he spreads his claws, the position of his tail, and his bristling mane.
-The tension is at its peak.
-The snake, whose coiled head is thrown back, jaws wide open, is ready to strike at the lion's face.
-The lion's concentrated energy is set to respond: with puckered muzzle, furious eye, and forepaw forcefully pinning the reptile to the ground, his body is pure muscle.
-Both animals possess the power of life and death, which could not fail to fascinate the Romantics.
-The size of the sculpture heightens its impact.
-Monarchist symbolism The lion is the supreme example of a monarchic animal, a symbol of force and courage.
-This sculpture is thus also a tribute to the July Monarchy and King Louis-Philippe, at a time when there was widespread discontent with the regime established after the July Revolution (1830).
-The king's accession to the throne had taken place under the constellations of Leo (the lion) and Hydra (the sea serpent).
-The sculpture therefore symbolized celestial approval of this political change.
-Source, Louvre
+He captured the moment when action seems suspended in time.
+A dramatic element is added as two animals size up each other's chances, anticipating a frenetic struggle to follow.
+Although the lion has the advantage, he remains vigilant, evident from his spread claws, tail position, and bristling mane.
+The tension peaks.
+The snake, coiled head thrown back, jaws wide open, is ready to strike at the lion's face.
+The lion's concentrated energy responds: with puckered muzzle, furious eye, and forepaw forcefully pinning the reptile, his body becomes pure muscle.
+Monarchist symbolism The lion is a supreme example of a monarchic animal, symbolizing force and courage.
+This sculpture also serves as a tribute to the July Monarchy and King Louis-Philippe, during a time of widespread discontent with the regime established after the July Revolution (1830).
+The king's accession to the throne took place under the constellations of Leo (the lion) and Hydra (the sea serpent).
+The sculpture symbolizes celestial approval of this political change.

 With this file you will be able to print Lion and Serpent at The Musée des Beaux Arts, France with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Lion and Serpent at The Musée des Beaux Arts, France.